-The Historic Preservation Advisory Board consists of seventeen members and is appointed by the County Executive with the advice and consent of the Freeholders.
+The Historic Preservation Advisory Board consists of seventeen members and is appointed by the County Executive with the advice and consent of the County Commissioners.
 The board reviews applications and recommends grant awards to the Trust Fund Public Advisory Committee.

-V. Bergen County Department of Parks & Department of Planning and Economic Development
+V. Bergen County Department of Parks

 While not a committee, the Director, or designee, of the Bergen County Department of Parks shall be responsible for submitting a list of funding requests for the development of new and/or the rehabilitation of existing County Park facilities.
-The Director, or designee, of the Department of Planning and Economic Development shall be responsible for submitting a list of funding requests for the preservation of land for the County.
+The Director, or designee, of the Department of Parks, Division of Land Management shall be responsible for submitting a list of funding requests for the preservation of land for the County.